FAQ

 • I offer appointments on a synchronous online platform that includes video, optional auto-captions, and a chat box.
 You’re welcome to communicate in your preferred way, including AAC (unfortunately, though, my ASL isn’t worth much for real conversations).
 I try to adjust my communication to each person based on their feedback.
 I offer clear sound through a good quality microphone and quiet environment, and a clear image through good lighting and camera in an uncluttered environment on my end.
 It is possible for you to connect via phone audio, if this helps.
 I understand sometimes you may want to be off-camera, or moving around during appointments, and I gladly encourage you to use any other self-accommodations that are helpful!
 I am open to a support person joining you for some of our interactions, once we are able to confirm your informed consent and how you want them to be involved.

+You can view my Accessibility Statement here.
 Please let me know of any other ways I can make our work more accessible to you!

 Payment & insurance